Domenico85/react-portfolio/README.md

     🎨 Modify colors and animations with Tailwind classes.

-✨ To Do / Improvements
+✨ To Do / Improvements.

     Add dark/light mode toggle 🌙🌞